becauseofAI/lffd-pytorch/README.md

 on the way

 ## Getting Started
 We re-implement the proposed method using PyTorch.
+The MXNet Version is [here](https://github.com/YonghaoHe/A-Light-and-Fast-Face-Detector-for-Edge-Devices)

 #### Prerequirements (global)
 * Python>=3.5